MericLuc/Design-patterns/behavioral-patterns/state/README.md

 **Participants**

- -_Context_
+ - _Context_
    - Interface of interest to clients.
    - Maintains an instance of a _ConcreteState_ subclass that defines the current state and its behaviour.
+ - _State_
- - _State_ Interface for the behaviour associated with a particular state of the _Context_.
+   - Interface for the behaviour associated with a particular state of the _Context_.
+ - _ConcreteStates_
- - _ConcreteStates_ implement a behaviour associated with a state of the _Context_.
+   - Implement a behaviour associated with a state of the _Context_.

 **How to implement**